 GW: Regarding deal flow, tell us how exactly Possible Ventures attracts these brilliant founders.

-KC: We’ve made over 200 investments now, and key to our process is that we invest in clusters.
+SB: We’ve made over 200 investments now, and key to our process is that we invest in clusters.
 We know that the brightest minds often gravitate to each other.

 Take energy transition: we invested into Marvel Fusion back in 2020, when people were still laughing at the idea of laser-initiated inertial confinement fusion.
 But that investment gave exceptional founders at SiZ (sustainable long duration energy storage), tozero (lithium-ion battery recycling), and Reverion (carbon negative power generation) the confidence that we understood their vision and had a network of investors and founders that would support their growth.